siderolabs/sidero/website/content/v0.6/Resource Configuration/servers.md

 This information is then squirreled away in a Kubernetes secret in the `sidero-system` namespace, with a name format of `<server-uuid>-bmc`.
 Users wishing to turn off this feature can pass the `--auto-bmc-setup=false` flag to `sidero-controller-manager`

-IMPI connection information can also be set manually in the `Server` spec after initial registration:
+IPMI connection information can also be set manually in the `Server` spec after initial registration:

 ```yaml
 apiVersion: metal.sidero.dev/v1alpha2